CatalystCode/Custom-Vison-Service/README.md

 Change your URL to use a string format placeholder.

-Your url will look like this:
+Your url will look like this and either contain the string 'url' or 'image':
 ```
 "https://customvisionppe.azure-api.net/v1.0/Prediction/bccc6a..../url?iterationId=f5b74fd3..."
 ```
-Change to this:
+Change ('url' or 'image') to this:
 ```
 "https://customvisionppe.azure-api.net/v1.0/Prediction/bccc6a..../%s?iterationId=f5b74fd3..."
 ```